PranjalSahu/AI_Game/README.md

-#A simple C code to demonstrate BFS, DFS, A* algorithms in AI graph search
+#C code to demonstrate BFS, DFS, A* algorithms in AI graph search

 List of source files:
 	1.) code.c